h183502/dat110public/week12/week12.md

 ### Description of project
 This implementation is based on synchronous communication by using the Java RMI remote procedure call (RPC) The system works under these models and assumptions
-- Our quorum-based protocol uses strict and active consistency model
+- Our quorum-based protocol uses strict, sequential consistency model and replicated write protocol
 - We assume no message loss during communications
 - We assume that network is stable and there is no communication failure